nikolovlazar/egghead-beginners-guide-nextjs/lessons/lesson-03/README.md

 ## 🚀 Exercise

-In this lesson, we're starting with a page that lists music genres.
-We're going to create a genre page that will display the genre's name dynamically.
+Create a genre page that will display the genre's name dynamically.
 Examples:
 - `/rock`
 - `/country`
 - `/pop`